evergreen-ci/git-co-evg-base/README.md

 ### Code Review

 Please open a Github Pull Request for code review.
+This project uses the merge queue for merges to the default branch.

 ### Deployment